GATX Corporation

 Cash vs Debt

-On the balance sheet, GATX has $740.9M in cash with $12.64B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
+The company holds $740.9M in cash, though total debt stands at $12.64B.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 Free cash flow is running at -$5.03B, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 Return on equity stands at 10.8%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.4% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $1.27B (2022) to $1.74B (2025), reflecting a 37% increase over the period.